- Legal Jobs

-New Institute at Creighton University Law School Will Broaden Dispute Resolution Options for Students, Community
+Creighton University Law School Launches New Institute to Expand Dispute Resolution Training for Students and Community

 What do you think about this article?
 Rate it using the stars above and let us know what you think in the comments below.